nsqio/nsq/README.md

         $ nsqadmin --lookupd-http-address=127.0.0.1:4161

+ 5. publish an initial message (creates the topic in the cluster, too):

+        $ curl -d 'hello world 1' 'http://127.0.0.1:4151/put?topic=test'

- 5. finally, in another shell, start `nsq_to_file`:
+ 6. finally, in another shell, start `nsq_to_file`:

         $ nsq_to_file --topic=test --output-dir=/tmp --lookupd-http-address=127.0.0.1:4161

- 6. publish some messages to `nsqd`:
+ 7. publish more messages to `nsqd`:

-        $ curl -d 'hello world 1' 'http://127.0.0.1:4151/put?topic=test'
         $ curl -d 'hello world 2' 'http://127.0.0.1:4151/put?topic=test'
         $ curl -d 'hello world 3' 'http://127.0.0.1:4151/put?topic=test'

- 7. to verify things worked as expected, in a web browser open `http://127.0.0.1:4171/` to view the `nsqadmin` UI and see statistics.
+ 8. to verify things worked as expected, in a web browser open `http://127.0.0.1:4171/` to view the `nsqadmin` UI and see statistics.
 Also, check the contents of the log files (`test.*.log`) written to `/tmp`.

-The important lesson here is that `nsq_to_file` (the client) is not explicitly told where the `test` topic is produced, it retrieves this information from `nsqlookupd`.
+The important lesson here is that `nsq_to_file` (the client) is not explicitly told where the `test` topic is produced, it retrieves this information from `nsqlookupd` and, despite the timing of the connection, no messages are lost.

 ## Authors